allisonlivingston/High-Order-Function-Exercises/README.md

 ## Galvanize Candy Shop

-Galvanize Candy Shop consists of 3 drills for demonstrating accessing and manipulating collections of data.
+Galvanize Candy Shop consists of drills that require you to write functions to transform data.

 ## Standard

 ```
-|-
+|- Demonstrate proficiency in a programming language
-    |-
+    |- Access and manipulate collections of data
 ```